siglun/danish-sonnets/README.md

 to get a list of rhyme structure and their frequencies.
-This silly algorithm does give two of the most common rhyme structure for sonnets, but misses a lot of order in the chaos:
+This silly algorithm does give two of the most common rhyme structure for sonnets, but misses a lot of order in the remaining chaos:

 ```
 abbaabbacdcdcd